 The preparation of the interim condensed consolidated financial statements, in accordance with IFRS, requires the use of certain critical accounting estimates and assumptions.
 It also requires management to exercise its judgment in the process of applying the Group's accounting policies.
 The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the interim condensed consolidated financial statements are disclosed where considered necessary.
-Estimates and judgements are discussed in detail in the annual consolidated financial statements for the year ended 31 December 2018, are continuously evaluated and are based on historical experience and other factors, including expectations of future events as assessed to be reasonable under the present circumstances.
+Estimates and judgements, that are discussed in detail in the annual consolidated financial statements for the year ended 31 December 2018, are continuously evaluated and are based on historical experience and other factors, including expectations of future events as assessed to be reasonable under the present circumstances.

-The accounting principles and calculations used in the preparation of the interim condensed consolidated financial statements are consistent with those applied in the preparation of the consolidated financial statements for the year ended 31 December 2018 and have been consistently applied in all periods presented in this report except for the following IFRS's which have been adopted by the Group as of 1 January 2019.
-The Group applied IFRS 16 (Leases) for the first time and as required by IAS 34 the nature and effect of the changes are disclosed below.
-Several other amendments and interpretations apply for the first time in 2019 but do not have a significant impact on the interim condensed consolidated financial statements of the Group for the three-month period ended 31 March 2019.
+New standards, interpretations and amendments adopted by the Group the year ended 31 December 2018 and have been consistently applied in all periods presented in this report except for the following IFRSs which have been adopted by the Group as of 1 January 2019.
+The Group applied IFRS 16 (Leases) for the first time as of 1 January 2019, and as required by IAS 34 the nature and effect of the changes are disclosed below.
+Several other amendments and interpretations apply for the first time in 2019 but do not have a significant impact on the interim condensed consolidated financial statements of the Group for the six-month period ended 30 June 2019.
+These are also disclosed below.